Avoided crossing: Quantum resonance

 The immediate impact of avoided level crossing in a degenerate two state system is the emergence of a lowered energy eigenstate.
-The effective lowering of energy always correspond to increasing stability.(see: Energy minimization) Bond resonance in organic molecules exemplifies the occurrence of such avoided crossings.
-To describe these cases we may note that the non-diagonal elements in an erstwhile diagonalised Hamiltonian not only modify the energy eigenvalues but also superpose the old eigenstates into the new ones.
+The effective lowering of energy always corresponds to increasing stability (see: Energy minimization).
+Bond resonance in organic molecules exemplifies the occurrence of such avoided crossings.
+To describe these cases we may note that the non-diagonal elements in a previously diagonalised Hamiltonian not only modify the energy eigenvalues but also superpose the old eigenstates into the new ones.
 These effects are more prominent if the original Hamiltonian had degeneracy.
 This superposition of eigenstates to attain more stability is precisely the phenomena of chemical bond resonance.